cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 ## Set global default cookies

-You can modify the global defaults and whitelist a set of Cookies which will always be preserved between tests.
+You can modify the global defaults and whitelist a set of Cookies which will always be preserved across tests.

 Any change you make here will take effect immediately for the remainder of every single test.